danielpetri1/bbb-recording-exporter/README.md

 ## How it works

-The script creates an SVG frame for every timestep in the recording and uses [FFmpeg's Concatenate](https://trac.ffmpeg.org/wiki/Slideshow) format to render the animation as a slideshow.
-This requires FFmpeg to have been compiled with the `librsvg` option enabled.
+The script creates a SVG frame for every timestep in the recording and uses [FFmpeg's Concatenate](https://trac.ffmpeg.org/wiki/Slideshow) format to render the animation as a slideshow.
+This requires FFmpeg to have been compiled with the `librsvg` option enabled, which is the case on BigBlueButton 2.3.

 In contrast to other approaches, this script is **not** dependent on headless browsers, screen recorders, and open source video editors... just plain Ruby to generate well-formed SVGs, hoping to get faster render times and smaller file sizes.